Chapter 1 ♕

 It had been three years since the day I had to bury my adoptive parents, after they died in a car accident.
 I had loved them so much, that after the first few weeks of their deaths I couldn’t do anything but cry.

 A part om me wanted to be angry for the situation they had left me in.
 After their death I had had to sell the house I had lived in for as long as I could remember and with the proceeds I paid for their funerals.
 Afterwards there was nothing left for me.
 So I had been forced to move here.

 I wanted to blame them, but I just couldn’t.
 Because if it hadn’t been for them, everything would have been different.
-Because they were the ones who had saved me as a baby.
+They were the ones who had saved me as a baby.

-When I was just a few days old, I had been found by someone in the woods.
+When I was just a few weeks old, I had been found by someone in the forest.
 Wrapped in nothing more than a blanket, I was left there.
 That person brought me to the orphanage where I spent the first months of my life.

-There were countless couples who wanted to adopt me, but from the stories my parents had heard from the caretakers in the orphanage, I had cried uncontrollably each time some of them wanted to take me.
+There were countless couples who had wanted to adopt me, but from the stories my parents had heard from the caretakers, I had cried uncontrollably each time some of them wanted to take me.
 Only with them I had been quiet, sleeping peacefully in the arms of my new mother.